dominictarr/hyperloadmore/README.md

 properties to indicate whether the new content is to be added at the start or end. ("detail" is a feature of [CustomEvents api](https://davidwalsh.name/customevent))

+## scrolling

+This is also an idea towards a better infinite scroller.
+We need to decouple the control part from the application.
+I want the incoming data to be decoupled from the thing which manages the scrolling.

 ## example

 ``` js
 var HyperLoadMore = require('hyperloadmore')